-If you clicked on this post, you are probably wondering, is Jordan Safe in 2019?
-My short answer, yes it is safe and you should definitely consider a visit, whether a guided tour or independently.
+If you clicked on this post, you are probably wondering, is Jordan Safe in 2023 My short answer, yes it is safe to travel to Jordan and you should definitely consider a visit, whether a guided tour or independently

 Before I share my experiences on safety in Jordan, you may want to know how much I know about the country and how long I visited.
-If you have been reading my blog for awhile, you will have read my passion and love for Jordan.
-If you are new to my page, my first visit to Jordan in 2016 was a catalyst for many life changes and lead to a fourth visit to the country in April 2018.
-My first visit was a week long, the second was a month.
-My third and fourth visits were about 3 weeks each and I just returned in March 2019!
+If you have been reading my blog for a while, you will have read my passion and love for Jordan.
+If you are new to my page, my first visit to Jordan in 2016 was a catalyst for many life changes and lead to multiple visits year after year and as recently as Summer 2022.

 While most of my close friends and family have stopped saying I am crazy to go to the Middle East, I still get many people who ask “Is Jordan safe?” when I say I spend a lot of time in Jordan with my young boys and feel completely comfortable, whether it is in Amman, Petra, or Wadi Rum.